All Episodes

 There are no good options here.

-You know, the Japanese prime minister has now ordered an emergency meeting of their cabinet members following this launch, and a missile being launched from North Korea appears to have landed within Japan's exclusive economic zone.
+You know, the Japanese prime minister has now ordered an emergency meeting of their cabinet members following this launch.

-Now the question is this is China's region of the world.
+Now the question is: this is China's region of the world.

-Apparently had a good relationship, has a good relationship with the president of China, so we'll be watching that.
+President recently got back from China, apparently had a good relationship, has a good relationship with the president of China.

-Um here's an interesting story by Koki Roberts.
+Here's an interesting story by Cokie Roberts.

-She said, Don't get in an elevator with him.
+She said, don't get in an elevator with him.

 You know, every female in the press corps knew that, right?

-Don't get in the elevator with them.
+Don't get in the elevator with him.

 Now people are saying it out loud.